TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/_posts/2020-09-23-schwinn-ac-performance-plus-support.md

 title: Schwinn AC Performance Plus Support
 date: 2020-09-23 12:00:00
 ---
 The [Schwinn AC Performance Plus bike](https://www.amazon.com/AC-Performance-Plus-Indoor-Cycle/dp/B002KV942W) has an [MPower Echelon2 console](https://www.amazon.com/Schwinn-MPower-Echelon2-Console-Upgrade/dp/B074TK4NQ2) which only supports ANT+ protocol and not Bluetooth, therefore your tablet or phone cannot directly connect to it.
-For the same reason Track My Indoor Workout cannot directly measure the workouts, but fortunately the console supports the save of your workout to a USB thumb drive and the application is capable of importing that:
+For the same reason Track My Indoor Workout application cannot measure the workouts, but fortunately the console supports the save of your workout to a USB thumb drive and the application is capable of importing it:

-0. Obtain a USB thumb drive and make sure it is formatted to the FAT32 file system (99% of the time that's the case).
+0. Obtain a USB thumb drive and make sure it is formatted to the FAT32 file system (99% of the time that is the case).
 1. [Watch this video about how you can save your workout onto the pen drive](https://www.youtube.com/watch?v=ENkHdcV_E70)
 1. Connect the thumb drive to the console before the workout.
 1. Start pedaling and press the top button to turn on the console.